This is the Patterns for Pirates, Pirate Pencil Skirt Pattern. It’s a FREE sewing pattern!

 Loose sweater knit fabric like this has a tendency to fray, so be sure to finish all raw edges as if it’s woven fabric if you make one like this.
 I actually double serged the seams so the fibers would stay in place.

-The skirt length is shorter than the pattern intended, since I just didn’t have enough fabric to make it as long as even the above knee length.
+The skirt length is shorter than the pattern intended.
+I just didn’t have enough fabric to make it as long as even the above knee length, so I made it as long as I had fabric for.
 But, I actually really like this length!

-The hem is folded over twice at 1/2 inch and then sewed 1/8 from the top edge.
+For the hem, I folded the fabric over twice at 1/2 inch and then sewed 1/8 from the top edge.
+You could do a one fold hem if your fabric doesn’t fray.

 Make it fancy with a nice shirt and heels, or dress it down with flats.
 I made it casual with brown flats and a loose knit t-shirt for the pictures.